Title: Professor of Music

 Web Page: http://music.asu.edu/ensembles

-This is his 34th season as the co-founder and music director of the award-winning ProMusica Chamber Orchestra of Columbus, Ohio.
-It is his twelfth season conducting Ballet Arizona’s collaborations with The Phoenix Symphony, including the annual production of The Nutcracker.
-He has directed the Company’s full-length productions of Cinderella, Coppelia, Don Quixote, Giselle, A Midsummer Night’s Dream, Romeo and Juliet, Sleeping Beauty, Swan Lake, the premiere of Ib Andersen’s Play, and three Balanchine Tributes.
-Senior Dance Critic for the New York Times Alastaire Macaulay has applauded “the performance by the Phoenix Symphony led by guest conductor Timothy Russell (taut, brisk tempos and handsome playing).”
-Maestro Russell accompanied Ballet Arizona at The Kennedy Center in Washington, D.C., for three performances as part of the series “Ballet Across America.”
+Maestro Russell is in his twelfth season conducting Ballet Arizona’s collaborations with The Phoenix Symphony, including the annual production of The Nutcracker.
+He has directed the Company’s full-length productions of Cinderella, Coppelia, Don Quixote, Giselle, A Midsummer Night’s Dream, Romeo and Juliet, Sleeping Beauty, Swan Lake, the premiere of Ib Andersen’s Play, and five Balanchine Tributes.
+The June 2010 performances were reviewed by Alastair Macaulay, the Senior Dance Critic for the New York Times, who applauded “the performance by the Phoenix Symphony led by guest conductor Timothy Russell (taut, brisk tempos and handsome playing).”
+The next week Maestro Russell accompanied Ballet Arizona at the Kennedy Center in Washington, D.C., for three performances as part of the series “Ballet Across America.”